 While the Company will do its best to operate all tours as advertised, we reserve the right to change and correct errors in any of the facilities, services or itineraries described on our website at any time before or after your booking is confirmed.
 Most changes are minor.

-We reserve the right to cancel a tour in any circumstances but will not cancel a tour less than six weeks before the start of a tour except for force majeure (see section 14) or your failure to make all payment when due.
+We reserve the right to cancel a tour in any circumstances but will not cancel a tour less than six weeks before the start of a tour except for force majeure (see section 17) or your failure to make all payment when due.

 Please note, our tours require a minimum number of participants to enable us to operate them.
 If any tour does not have the minimum number of participants required to make it commercially viable, we are entitled to cancel it.
-We will notify you of cancellation for this reason not less than 6 weeks before the start of your tour.
+We will notify you of cancellation for this reason not less than six weeks before the start of your tour.

 We will let you know as soon as we can if, through no fault of your own, we are forced to significantly alter or cancel your tour.
 In these circumstances you can choose one of the following options:

-Your decision about which alternative you accept must be made as soon as possible after we notify you (and no later than 14 days after).
+Your decision about which alternative you accept must be made as soon as possible after we notify you (and no later than 7 days after).

-Information and descriptions
+- Information and descriptions

 A general indication is provided on our website of the itinerary for each tour, the type of accommodation used, what is included in the price, passport and visa requirements.
 Changes in all of these items may be made at any time and we will notify you of any changes that we become aware of as soon as we are reasonably able to do so.